hsdonkin/iain-test/README.md

 npm i
 ```

-Start up the program with `npm`
+Start up the program in a live development server with `npm`

 ```
-npm run start
+npm run dev
 ```

 Visit the following address to use the keyboard locally